Rescued kitten enjoys new life

 Yoga isn’t able to walk on the leg, but he uses it to balance and steady himself, so the vets didn’t want to remove it.
 Instead, they fitted a teeny tiny sock over his leg, to prevent him from getting sores from dragging it around.
 His twisted leg and special sock don’t slow down Yoda one bit.

-Yoda makes a friend
+Yoda the kitten makes a friend

 As he grew up at the Sanctuary, Yoda became a favorite with everyone he met.